 This research was approved by the Institutional Review Board at Yale University (IRB-0912006068) and complies with all relevant ethical regulations.

-In the present registered report, we will re-analyze the randomized controlled trial also described in Blattman et al.11.
+In the present Registered Report, we will re-analyze the randomized controlled trial also described in Blattman et al.11.
 The present paper focuses on the effect of the cash intervention on cognitive functioning.
-At the time of the design (2009) and the original publication of Blattman et al. (2017), the authors specifically did not hypothesize any change in cognitive function, and hence excluded it from their preregistration, and the focused their paper on how therapy and unconditional cash transfers should affect criminal and violent behavior.
+At the time of the design (2009) and the original publication of Blattman et al. (2017), the authors specifically did not hypothesize any change in cognitive function, and hence excluded it from their preregistration, and focused their paper on how therapy and unconditional cash transfers should affect criminal and violent behavior.
 Cognitive functions were assessed to obtain an exhaustive list of baseline measures.
 The treatment effects on cognitive functioning were not previously analysed and published beyond the preliminary analyses on a small subset of outcomes (see Blattmann et al., 2017, Appendix D7).

 Participants and data collection